-Here's what you need to know about the CTC, Child Tax Credit, and the refundable portion, the ACTC, Additional Child Tax Credit.
+Here's what you need to know about the Child Tax Credit (CTC), the Additional Child Tax Credit (ACTC) the refundable portion and the Credit for Other Dependents (ODC).

-Know who is a qualifying child.
+- Know who is a qualifying child for CTC/ACTC.
 The child must:

-- Meet the relationship and residency tests for uniform definition of a qualifying child, see Understanding What is a Qualifying Child
+- Meet the relationship and residency tests for uniform definition of a qualifying child, see the Child-Related Tax Benefits Comparison Chart.

 - Not provide more than half of his or her own support for the tax year